kleinbottle/swanlotus/content/blogs/differential-equations/differential-equations.md

 ### Blanchard, Devaney, and Hall

-The second recommendation, a textbook by three authors, is the result of a radical departure in the teaching of differential equations---from being a hodgepodge of mundane and special techniques, memorized and regurgitated, to a fascinating picture of how nature unfolds in time.
+The second recommendation---a textbook by three authors, henceforth called BDH---is the result of a radical departure in the teaching of differential equations---from being a hodgepodge of mundane and special techniques, memorized and regurgitated, to a fascinating picture of how nature unfolds in time.
 The pedagogy of the book leverages the ubiquity of computing technology to enable a syncretic view and more profound appreciation of differential equations as the time-evolution of natural systems.
 Their book is called, unsurprisingly, [_Differential Equations_](http://math.bu.edu/odes/4ed-TOC.html) and is in its fourth edition [@blanchard-devaney-hall-2012].
 It is not a book that you need to work through, but one you should consult for its approach and ideas.
 The earnest student will also doubtless, tackle a few problems! \emojifont :wink: \normalfont.

 ## Newton's Second Law